 6. Distribution, sale or exchange (including without financial gain) of controlled, illegal or prohibited substances, to include prescription medications.

-- Ist offense: $150 fine, 15 hours community service, PRIME for Life, possible one year disciplinary probation, parental notification.
+- Ist offense: $200 fine, 15 hours community service, PRIME for Life, drug testing every 21 days (minimum of four tests) and random drug screening(s) as determined on a case-by-case basis at the student's expense, possible one year disciplinary probation, parental notification.

 - 2nd offense: suspension for a minimum of one academic semester, $300 fine, 25 hours community service, PRIME for Life, parental notification, possible loss of university housing privileges.